Orthopedic surgery: Modern orthopedics

 The use of intramedullary rods to treat fractures of the femur and tibia was pioneered by Gerhard Küntscher of Germany.
 This made a noticeable difference to the speed of recovery of injured German soldiers during World War II and led to more widespread adoption of intramedullary fixation of fractures in the rest of the world.
 Traction was the standard method of treating thigh bone fractures until the late 1970s, though, when the Harborview Medical Center group in Seattle popularized intramedullary fixation without opening up the fracture.

 The modern total hip replacement was pioneered by Sir John Charnley, expert in tribology at Wrightington Hospital, in England in the 1960s.
 He found that joint surfaces could be replaced by implants cemented to the bone.
 His design consisted of a stainless steel, one-piece femoral stem and head, and a polyethylene acetabular component, both of which were fixed to the bone using PMMA (acrylic) bone cement.
 For over two decades, the Charnley low-friction arthroplasty and its derivative designs were the most-used systems in the world.
 This formed the basis for all modern hip implants.

 The Exeter hip replacement system (with a slightly different stem geometry) was developed at the same time.
 Since Charnley, improvements have been continuous in the design and technique of joint replacement (arthroplasty) with many contributors, including W. H. Harris, the son of R. I. Harris, whose team at Harvard pioneered uncemented arthroplasty techniques with the bone bonding directly to the implant.

-Knee replacements, using similar technology, were started by McIntosh in rheumatoid arthritis patients and later by Gunston and Marmor for osteoarthritis in the 1970s, developed by Dr. John Insall in New York using a fixed bearing system, and by Dr. Frederick Buechel and Dr. Michael Pappas using a mobile bearing system.
+Knee replacements, using similar technology, were started by McIntosh in rheumatoid arthritis patients and later by Gunston and Marmor for osteoarthritis in the 1970s, developed by John Insall in New York using a fixed bearing system, and by Frederick Buechel and Michael Pappas using a mobile bearing system.

 External fixation of fractures was refined by American surgeons during the Vietnam War, but a major contribution was made by Gavril Abramovich Ilizarov in the USSR.
 He was sent, without much orthopedic training, to look after injured Russian soldiers in Siberia in the 1950s.
 With no equipment, he was confronted with crippling conditions of unhealed, infected, and misaligned fractures.
 With the help of the local bicycle shop, he devised ring external fixators tensioned like the spokes of a bicycle.
 With this equipment, he achieved healing, realignment, and lengthening to a degree unheard of elsewhere.
 His Ilizarov apparatus is still used today as one of the distraction osteogenesis methods.

 Modern orthopedic surgery and musculoskeletal research have sought to make surgery less invasive and to make implanted components better and more durable.
-On the other hand, since the emergence of the opioid epidemic, Orthopedic Surgeons have been identified as one of the highest prescribers of opioid medications.
-The future of Orthopedic Surgery will likely focus on finding ways for the profession to decrease prescription of opioids while still providing adequate pain control for patients.
+On the other hand, since the emergence of the opioid epidemic, orthopedic surgeons have been identified as one of the highest prescribers of opioid medications.
+Decreasing prescription of opioids while still providing adequate pain control is a development in orthopedic surgery.